 T 353 91 493 092

+After teaching in Dublin for four years and completing a Masters in Education I decided to further my research in the area of mental health promotion and children.
+I enrolled as a PhD student with the Health Promotion Research Centre in 2008.
+As part of my PhD I am evaluating the implementation of an emotional wellbeing programme in Irish Primary Schools.
 Being a part of the Health Promotion Research Centre, in my opinion has been instrumental in the progress I have made to date.
 The approachable nature of the staff in Health Promotion and the close network that has been established between fellow Health Promotion PhD students creates an environment of contribution and constant learning within which I work.
 Doing a PhD in Health Promotion has provided me with the opportunity to engage with international experts in my field and to showcase my work internationally.
-I have also gained a wealth of teaching experience over the past year and a half."
+I have also gained a wealth of teaching experience over the past year-and-a-half.